brujoand/blog.brujordet.no/content/post/productivity/Clauding_from_anywhere.md

 Because running VI (or nvim) through ssh on a phone app isn't great.

-Starting (or continuing) a conversation with a Claude however works really well, because all I need is to write instructions, read it suggestions and choose yes or no.
+Starting (or continuing) a conversation with a Claude however works really well, because all I need is to write instructions, read its suggestions and choose yes or no.

 # The approach
-Basically I walk around with my phone in my pocket, and when an idea hit's a open a Github issue and ask Claude to research how to proceed.
-From a laptop or phone I usually continue the conversation in a Claude session and tell Claude to fetch the information from the Issue.
+Basically I walk around with my phone in my pocket, and when an idea hits I open a Github issue and ask Claude to research how to proceed.
+From a laptop or my phone I continue the conversation in a Claude session and tell Claude to fetch the background information from the Github Issue.
-So I have two tiers of interaction, and I get it, this sounds just like 'whatever' but let me give you two examples to illustrate the value I see here.
+So I have two tiers of interaction here depending on where I am in the process.
+This might almost sound trivial, so let me give you two examples to illustrate the value I get from all of this.

 # The assistant
 I run a set of Minecraft servers for the family.
-It's quite simple, you log in to the one that is public (the lobby), and it let's you teleport to any of the other servers.
+It's quite simple, you log in to the one that is public (the lobby), and it lets you teleport to any of the other servers.
 One is in Creative mode, one is in Survival mode and a couple are specifically themed.
 Like one is a parkour server.

 One day I get a distressed message from my kid while I'm at work because they were playing Minecraft, and were attacked by a creeper (an enemy that explodes).
-The creeper exploded right next their siblings house, destroying much of the house in the process.
+The creeper exploded right next to their sibling's house, destroying much of the house in the process.
 The owner of the house was still in school, so this was a major catastrophe that could potentially be salvaged.
 I hopped on Claude remotely who looked at my Minecraft Kubernetes